awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 When you enable encryption by default, you can launch an Amazon EC2 instance *only* if the instance type supports EBS encryption\.
 For more information, see [Supported Instance Types](#EBSEncryption_supported_instances)\.

+When migrating servers using AWS Server Migration Service \(SMS\), do not turn on encryption by default\.
+If encryption by default is already on and you are experiencing delta replication failures, turn off this feature\.

 **To enable encryption by default for a Region**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.